Modcloth Launches on Jet.com with Over 600 Fabulous Styles - Here Are 7 We're Shopping for Fall

-Love Modcloth’s cute clothing and accessories?
+Love shopping Modcloth’s cute clothing and accessories?
 Great news: It’s now even easier, thanks to the brand’s official launch on Jet.com!
-Jet, an online destination for shoppers looking to score thousands of brand-name fashion, home, beauty items and more with big savings (and free shipping on orders over $35!), has teamed up with the fashion retailer for a curated collection of clothing and accessories, and we know you’re going to love it.
+Jet, an online destination for shoppers looking to score thousands of brand-name fashion, home, beauty items and more with big savings (and free shipping on orders over $35!), will now offer the fashion retailer’s curated collection of clothing and accessories, and we know you’re going to love it.
 Known for inclusive sizing, unique styles and partnerships with hundreds of independent designers, Modcloth is the place to shop for every body type and style vibe.
 The collaboration is bringing over 600 exclusive styles ranging from tops, bottoms, dresses, outerwear, accessories and more to Jet shoppers.
 With all those fabulous options to choose from, we’ve gone ahead and picked out seven favorite fall pieces to add to your shopping cart right now.

 This A-line plaid midi skirt is perfect for fall.
 Pair it with your favorite booties or oxfords for a fun retro vibe.